Being a teenage parent

 – Pippa, mother of one

-Practical tips for teenage parents
+Practical help for teenage parents

-- Consider whether you can stay with your parents while your child is young.
+One way to ease practical and financial pressure is to think about whether you can stay with your parents while your child is young.
 This might help you deal with the pressures of caring for your child or coping financially.
 Your parents might also be able to give you some backup when you need it and even share some tips from when you were a baby.

-- See whether your local council or medical centre can put you in touch with a counselling service.
+Your emotional and mental health is very important too.
+You could see whether your local council or medical centre can put you in touch with a counselling service.
 Counselling can help parents with personal issues as well as issues associated with being a parent at a young age.

 – Pippa, mother of one